Free Fall (2013 film): Plot

-Marc Borgmann (Koffler), a young police officer, is on a training course for the riot control unit.
+Marc Borgmann, a young police officer, is on a training course for the riot control unit.
 He is struggling at the police academy, being somewhat behind his peers in his physical training.
-Cocky and self-assured, Marc does not initially get along with his roommate at the academy, Kay Engel (Riemelt).
+Marc does not initially get along with his roommate at the academy, Kay Engel.
 They have a physical confrontation during a training exercise, but afterwards Marc apologizes for his aggressive behavior and they become friends.
 The two begin jogging together regularly, and during one jog, Kay kisses Marc as they share a marijuana cigarette.
-Marc, taken aback, is reassured by Kay that it's just a joke.
-Marc is reluctant to jog again due to his own apparent conflicted attraction to Kay, but on Kay's insistence he goes on a run alone; Kay catches up to him, and, despite Marc's initial resistances, the two kiss and Kay gives him a handjob.
-Marc initially accepts the advances, but then runs away in confusion.
+Marc is reassured by Kay that he was joking.
+On a subsequent jog the two kiss and Kay gives him a handjob.

 Kay is later transferred into Marc's police unit to fill a vacancy, where Marc finds it difficult to ignore him.
-Eventually Kay shows up with a colleague to a bowling alley where Marc and his family are having a game and is introduced to Bettina, Marc's pregnant longtime girlfriend.
-Marc attempts to stay committed to Bettina and forget about Kay, but he is unable to ignore his feelings and goes back to the jogging trail, where Kay is waiting.
+Kay shows up with a colleague to a bowling alley where Marc and his family are having a game and is introduced to Bettina, Marc's pregnant longtime girlfriend.
+Marc attempts to stay committed to Bettina and forget about Kay, but goes back to the jogging trail, where Kay is waiting.
 The two have sex in the rain.
-The encounter makes Marc late for a maternity exercise with Bettina, who grows suspicious of Marc's activities.
-Meanwhile, Marc continues to have intimate encounters with Kay, spending nights with him under the guise of having night shifts, and Kay gives him a key to his apartment.
-Marc finds himself less able to sexually perform with Bettina, which he explains is only due to her pregnancy.
+Bettina grows suspicious of Marc's activities as Marc continues to have intimate encounters with Kay under the guise of having night shifts; Kay also gives him a key to his apartment.
+Marc finds himself less able to sexually perform with Bettina, which he explains is due to her pregnancy.

 Marc and Kay later go to a gay bar, where Marc takes ecstasy.
-The next morning, Bettina rebuffs his advances and asks him if he's seeing another woman, to which Marc responds that he's not.
-Bettina goes through Marc's phone while Marc is shaving and finds nothing suspicious other than recent calls from Kay.
-Eventually Bettina gives birth to their son, and Marc tries to cut Kay out his life; however, Kay attempts to contact Marc, leading to a physical altercation with Marc demanding to be left alone.
+The next morning, Bettina rebuffs his advances and asks him if he is seeing another woman, which Marc denies.
+Bettina goes through Marc's phone and finds recent calls from Kay.
+Bettina gives birth to their son, and Marc tries to cut Kay out his life; however, Kay attempts to contact Marc, leading to a physical altercation with Marc demanding to be left alone.